 Moreover, the Group may be exposed to the inherent risk related to investing in real estate situated in CEE and SEE countries resulting from the unregulated legal status of some of such real properties.
-Following the introduction of nationalization in certain CEE and SEE jurisdictions, including Poland and Hungary, during the postwar years, many privately-owned properties and businesses were taken over by such states.
+Following the introduction of nationalization in certain CEE and SEE jurisdictions, including Poland and Hungary, during the post-war years, many privately-owned properties and businesses were taken over by such states.
 In many cases, the requisition of the property took place in contravention of prevailing laws.
 After the CEE and SEE countries moved to a market economy system in 1989-1990, many former property owners or their legal successors took steps to recover the properties or businesses lost after the war or to obtain compensation.
 For many years efforts have been made to regulate the issue of restitution claims in Poland.
 Despite several attempts, no act regulating the restitution process has been passed in Poland.
 Under the current law, former owners of properties or their legal successors may file applications with the authorities for the administrative decisions under which the properties were taken away from them to be revoked.
 As at the date of the delivery of this Report, there are no proceedings underway seeking the invalidation of administrative decisions issued by the authorities concerning properties held by the Group.
 There is no guarantee, however, that restitution claims may not be brought against the Group in the future, and this could have a material adverse effect on the Group's business, financial condition, results of operations.

-The Group's claims to the titles to investment and development properties may be subject to challenge in certain cases, and permits in relation to such properties may have been obtained in breach of applicable laws may not be reliable.
+The Group's claims to the titles to investment and development properties may be subject to challenge in certain cases, and permits in relation to such properties may have been obtained in breach of applicable laws

+It may be difficult or, in certain cases, impossible for the Group to establish with certainty that the title to a property has been vested in a relevant Group company due to the fact that real estate laws in Poland and other jurisdictions in which the Group operates are complicated and often ambiguous and/or contradictory and the relevant registries may not be reliable.
 For example, under the laws of Poland, transactions involving real estate may be challenged on many grounds, including where the seller or assignor to a given property did not have the right to dispose of such property, for a breach of the corporate approval requirements by a counterparty or a failure to register the transfer of a title in an official register, when required.
 Also, even if a title to real property is registered, it may still be contested.
 Therefore, there can be no assurance that the Group's claim to a title would be upheld if challenged.
 Further, it is possible that permits, authorisations, re-zoning approvals or other similar decisions may have been obtained in breach of applicable laws or regulations.
 Such matters would be susceptible to subsequent challenge.
 Similar issues may arise in the context of compliance with privatisation procedures and auctions related to the acquisition of land leases and development rights.
 It may be difficult, or impossible, to monitor, assess or verify these concerns.
 If any of these permits, authorisations, re-zoning approvals or other similar requirements were to be challenged, this may have a material adverse effect on the Group's business, financial condition, results of operations.